the importance of a bill of sale:

 - The licensee neither knows nor has reason to know of the condition and the risk it carries: If the licensee sees the rot on the railing on the balcony and knows that it is unsafe, the landowner will not be held liable if the licensee attempts to use the railing anyway, and injures himself.

-For experienced attorneys who handle personal injury cases, contact Klauer & Foster and schedule an appointment now.
+For experienced attorneys who handle personal injury cases, contact Richard L. Klauer and schedule an appointment now.

 Have you ever wondered why startups use quirky names?